top of page

 • Measles Parent and Caregiver Guide

-Publish Date: May 2024 Type: Infographics Topics: Ethnicity: Language: State: As people prepare to travel for the summer, it is important to remember that measles can be passed to your child by unvaccinated travelers: mostly Americans and sometimes foreign visitors who get measles while they are in other countries.
+Publish Date: March 2025 Type: Infographic, Fact Sheet Topics: Measles Ethnicity: Language: State: As people prepare to travel for the summer, it is important to remember that measles can be passed to your child by unvaccinated travelers: mostly Americans and sometimes foreign visitors who get measles while they are in other countries.
 Talk to your child’s healthcare provider to make sure your child is up-to-date on their measles vaccination!
+View and download an updated version of our Measles Guide for Parents and Caregivers here: The May 2024 version of this resource is available below in English, Simplified Chinese, and Traditional Chinese:

 SEARCH RESULTS